United Nations Security Council Resolution 2231: Snapback deadline

-As Resolution 2231 and the JCPOA approach their scheduled expiration on 18 October 2025, the Security Council faces a final opportunity to invoke the snapback mechanism.
-This mechanism allows any JCPOA participant to notify the Council of significant Iranian non-compliance, thereby triggering the automatic reimposition of previously lifted UN sanctions unless a new resolution to maintain sanctions relief is adopted within 30 days.
+As Resolution 2231 and the JCPOA approached their scheduled expiration on 18 October 2025, the Security Council faced a final opportunity to invoke the snapback mechanism.
+This mechanism allowed any JCPOA participant to notify the Council of significant Iranian non-compliance, thereby triggering the automatic reimposition of previously lifted UN sanctions unless a new resolution to maintain sanctions relief is adopted within 30 days.
 The process is not subject to veto by permanent Council members.
-The European parties to the JCPOA - France, the United Kingdom, and Germany - have signaled a potential willingness to consider this step, contingent upon findings from forthcoming reports by the International Atomic Energy Agency (IAEA) regarding Iran's adherence to its nuclear commitments.
+The European parties to the JCPOA - France, the United Kingdom, and Germany - signaled a potential willingness to consider this step, contingent upon findings from forthcoming reports by the International Atomic Energy Agency (IAEA) regarding Iran's adherence to its nuclear commitments.

-If activated, the snapback mechanism is expected to have wide-reaching implications for Iran's energy sector.
+If activated, the snapback mechanism was expected to have wide-reaching implications for Iran's energy sector.
 Reimposed sanctions would likely affect oil and gas exports, maritime shipping, banking, and insurance, while also restricting access to international financial systems and deterring foreign investment.
 Ongoing efforts to modernize production infrastructure could be disrupted, and access to vital equipment and technology may be curtailed.
-Iranian officials have responded to the potential reactivation of the snapback mechanism with threats of escalatory measures, including a shift in military posture, withdrawal from the Nuclear Non-Proliferation Treaty (NPT), and increased regional destabilization through proxy activity and maritime disruptions.
+Iranian officials responded to the potential reactivation of the snapback mechanism with threats of escalatory measures, including a shift in military posture, withdrawal from the Nuclear Non-Proliferation Treaty (NPT), and increased regional destabilization through proxy activity and maritime disruptions.

 Snapback activation

 On August 28, 2025, E3 members, France, Germany, and the United Kingdom, initiated the process of the snapback mechanism, with the prospect of freezing Iranian overseas assets, blocking arms deals with Iran, imposing penal action against development of Iran's ballistic missile program and further restricting Iran's military and nuclear activities.
 In a letter addressed to the president of the UN Security Council, the foreign ministers of the E3 stated that since 2019, Iran had "increasingly and deliberately ceased performing its JCPOA commitments", including "the accumulation of a highly enriched uranium stockpile which lacks any credible civiliian justification and is unprecedented for a state without a nuclear weapons program".
 The letter detailed additional Iranian violations of the agreement despite the fact that the E3 "have consistently upheld their agreements under the terms of the JCPOA".
-The activation opened a 30-day window, intended ro reengage Iran, "whose refusal to cooperate with the International Atomic Energy Agency's (IAEA) inspectors started the crisis", in diplomatic negotiations before full restoration of sanctions.
+The activation opened a 30-day window, intended to reengage Iran, "whose refusal to cooperate with the International Atomic Energy Agency's (IAEA) inspectors started the crisis", in diplomatic negotiations before full restoration of sanctions.
 According to Euronews, Iran's Foreign Minister Abbas Araghchi declared that it was "unjustified, illegal, and lacking any legal basis" and promised that "The Islamic Republic of Iran will respond appropriately".